 The Local Government Sector Retention and Disposal Schedule (QDAN480 v.4) is the present authorised authority for the disposal of local government public records.
-It can be used in conjunction with the General Retention and Disposal Schedule for Administrative Records (GRDS) (QDAN249 v.7), GRDS Lite and Transitory Records and Short Term Retention and Disposal Schedule (QDAN720 v.1).
+It can be used in conjunction with the General Retention and Disposal Schedule (GRDS), and GRDS Lite.
 If you need any help with choosing which record class to use, please contact us.

 Mayors and Councillors would regularly create and receive records as part of their official duties, including diaries that are public records under the Public Records Act 2002 and therefore must be kept.
 Records that are related to personal emails and/or political parties are not public records and can be managed by the elected official.